zamanianlab/ZamanianLabDocs/docs/labmanual.md

 ## V. Lab Tasks

-Every member of the lab will be involved in scheduled lab maintenance in some capacity.
+Every lab member will be involved in scheduled lab maintenance in some capacity.
 This will include things like defined cleaning activities and making common buffers and reagents.
 Roles are divided between undergraduates and other lab staff.
 Task assignments are outlined in the [Lab GDrive](labgdrive.md).

 ## VI.
 Lab Inventory and Organization